nschum/homebridge-twinkly/README.md

 ## Features

+Use Siri or HomeKit automation to:
-- Turn Twinkly on or off using Siri or HomeKit automation
+- Turn Twinkly on or off
+- Change brightness

 A simple command line tool is also included.